 Okonomiyaki

-Thick, fluffy, and deeply satisfying, Osaka's signature savory pancake is a harmony of textures and flavors.
+Thick, fluffy, and deeply satisfying, Osaka's signature savory pancake combines textures and flavors.
 The crunch of shredded cabbage, the richness of egg and seafood, and the umami-packed sauce topped with a swirl of creamy mayo make each bite indulgent yet comforting, like a warm embrace on a cool evening.

 Where to Try: